thenewdarling/CurseOfStrahd/Downtime/2022-01-16 Downtime before Session 16.md

 “Wait five minutes, they’ll start comparing sizes.”

 [17-Jan-22 06:51 PM] [[Arlo]] de León (he/him)
-“I can imagine no other reality where I am not happily marrying, “”shagging”” and killing for my Allessandra, [[Jeremiah]].
+“I can imagine no other reality where I am not happily marrying, “”shagging”” and killing for my [[Allessandra]], [[Jeremiah]].
 I don’t understand this game”

 “But out of interest….
 What would your answer to this hypothetical be?”